YudiXie/YudiXie.github.io/_posts/2024-10-08-interpret-classification.md

 toc:
   - name: What do output unit activities really mean?
-  - name: Previous Work on this Topic
+  - name: Previous studies on this topic
   - name: Deriving the classification objective using maximum likelihood
   - name: Interpretation of outputs as the Bayesian posterior
   - name: Empirical studies with known generative models